Iber00/carRental/README.md

 And we will GET the full_name ,username,email of that user.
 If we try to hit the API without the token we will not get the response like in the example below.

+IN THE ZIP FOLDER I WILL ADD THE WORD FILE WHERE ARE SHOWN DESCRIPTION WITH PICS